circlefin/stablecoin-evm/README.md

 addresses of proxy admin, owner, master minter, blacklister, and pauser in `config.js`.
 This file must not be checked into the repository.
 To prevent accidental check-ins, `config.js` is in `.gitignore`.

+Create a copy of the file `blacklist.test.js`, and name it `blacklist.remote.js`.
+Fill in `blacklist.remote.js` with the list addresses to blacklist.
+This file must not be checked into the repository.
+To prevent accidental check-ins, `blacklist.remote.js` is in `.gitignore`.

 Run `yarn migrate --network NETWORK`, where NETWORK is either `mainnet` or `ropsten`.